vulinh64/vulinh64.github.io/blog/2025-09-24-quick-common-docker-run-commands.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 A simple cheat sheet for some of the most common `docker run` commands.
-Suitable for development environment, but more tinkering is needed if you want to run a production-grade container.
+Suitable for development environments, but more tinkering is needed if you want to run production-grade containers.

 <!-- truncate -->

 :::warning

-You will need to adjust the value of container names, environment variables and other information by yourself to suit your development need.
+You will need to adjust the values of container names, environment variables, and other information yourself to suit your development needs.

 :::